 Detailed results from the survey are shown in the Tables below adapted from REF (3).

-Among the resources used for teaching pain content the following books were most commonly (but not exclusively) used:
+Among the resources used for teaching pain content, the following books were used most commonly, though not exclusively:

 - Pain Mechanisms and Management for the Physical Therapist (18%) (4)